Distinguished Early Career Grant

 The purpose of this grant is to recognize and support early career faculty who have a distinguished record of ongoing scholarship.
 This award provides time to faculty for advancing their scholarly agenda at a generative moment in their careers.

-The Distinguished Early Career Grant is available to tenured faculty at UST who have completed at least 4 years and not more than 10 years of service at UST at the time of application.
+The Distinguished Early Career Grant is available to tenured faculty at UST who have completed at least 4 years and not more than 10 years of service at UST at the time of application (tenure track faculty who have received official notification of tenure prior to the June 1 deadline may apply).
 Faculty whose appointments at St. Thomas include regular release time for scholarly work and endowed chairs are not eligible for this grant.
 Faculty can be awarded the Distinguished Early Career Grant only once.
 Two awards are available per year.

 Applicants must show evidence of national or international reputation by providing information on external funding of peer reviewed work, publications by a recognized publisher, or national or international awards from professional societies.
 Applicants who do not meet these requirements are encouraged to apply for Research Grants, Levels 1-3.

 The essence of the grant is to provide the recipient with a three course release from teaching for scholarly work over a two year period (a total of six course releases).
 Recipients are allowed to take one course release per year as a summer stipend, if needed.
-Awardees are otherwise expected to continue with their regular faculty duties during the time of the grant (teaching, administrative and service duties).
+Awardees are otherwise expected to continue with their regular faculty duties during the time of the grant (teaching, administrative and service duties), and no more than two course releases may be taken during a semester.
 These awards may not be used for course or curriculum development, pursuit of a higher degree, revision of existing written work, or purchase of equipment.

 Restrictions on other support for DEC recipients: Teaching and/or administrative overloads are not allowed during the period of the grant.
 Faculty may not combine the Distinguished Early Career Grant with any other Faculty Development grant during the two years of the grant period (including summer), but awardees may plan a sabbatical leave in the year following the grant period, if eligible for such a leave.
 Applicants should clarify their intent to include sabbatical plans in their timetable and project narrative.
 Faculty may not receive research course releases from non-UST sources during the DEC grant period.
 However, they may seek external funds for other purposes related to the project (e.g., equipment, travel).
 After completion of the DEC award, recipients may not apply for other FD grants for the same project that was supported by the DEC.